 The Memory Usage chart displays data series for the virtual memory and physical memory used by the selected process.

 The CPU Usage chart displays CPU usage for the selected process.

 The information grid is as follows.

 Item Description Process The name of the process.
 Process ID The process identifier for the specified process.
 User The name of the user to whom the process belongs.
 Parent PID The process identifier for the process that is the parent of the specified process.
 Group ID The group identifier for the user that owns the specified process.
 Processor % The percentage of CPU time used by the process in the last sample interval.
 Elapsed Time How long the process has been running.
-Cumulative The amount of CPU time the process has consumed.
+Cumulative Time The amount of CPU time the process has consumed.
+State The state of the process.
+Process states are platform dependent.